InsightsInsight - Wills Trusts and Probate Disputes - UPDATED: November 8 2023

 Do I have to be related to the deceased to bring a financial claim?

-The usual route in this case would be for the executors (those responsible for administering the will) to seek direction from the court as to the meaning.
-The court can look at whether the will gives effect to the deceased’s intentions and may also rectify any clerical errors made in the will.
+If those affected cannot agree, the court can be asked to make a determination.
+The court can look at whether the Will gives effect to the deceased’s intentions and may also rectify any clerical errors made in the Will.

 What can I do if the executor refuses to act or is very slow?